 Families who choose the private education system tend to be concerned with the development and all-round character building of their children.
 Studies show that families of all sizes and ethnic backgrounds have turned to the private system.
-Although the notion remains that private school families are very wealthy, studies show that children from both ends of the income distribution attend private schools; 29 percent of children who attend private schools are from families with incomes below $50,000, while 26 percent are from families with at least twice as much income.
+Although the notion remains that private school families are very wealthy, studies show that children from both ends of the income distribution attend private schools; 29% of children who attend private schools are from families with incomes below $50,000, while 26% are from families with at least twice as much income.
 Statistics Canada, July 4, 2001

 In May 2007, The Fraser Institute conducted a study into the reasons parents choose private schools.
 The report, Ontario’s Private Schools: Who Chooses Them and Why? is based on a survey of 919 Ontario households with children attending private schools.

-The study found that the top 5 reasons parents chose private school for their children were:
+The study found that the top five reasons parents chose private school for their children were:

 To read the full report, visit www.fraserinstitute.ca

 What to expect from a private and independent school education

 |Expect your child to receive a quality education.

 ||Assume he or she will automatically start to bring home straight A's.

 |Expect a school to be clear about its philosophy, rules, guidelines and code of conduct.